Ryan Dacko: The Jaws Obsession & The Book of Quint

-On the December 8th 2021, Ryan released the first episode of "The Jaws Obsession" podcast was released.
+On the December 8th 2021, Ryan Dacko released the first episode of "The Jaws Obsession" podcast.
 The podcast focuses on exploring every aspect of the 1975 classic blockbuster "Jaws", both the on-set and in-universe.
 On May 7, 2022, in episode 20 it was revealed that Ryan had completed the writing on his novel "The Book of Quint" based on the character portrayed on screen by Robert Shaw.
 On the same episode it was revealed that an Indiegogo campaign was launched.
-On June 27, Ryan revealed that the campaign grossed 3,000$, officially granting a limited run in October of the same year.
+On June 27, Ryan revealed that the campaign grossed $3,000, officially granting a limited run in October of the same year.
 Later that year, Ryan revealed that 300 books were printed.

-On October 3, 2022, in "The Jaws Obsession" Episode 41, titled "Premission Granted!", Ryan revelaed that he was granted premission by Benchley IP, LLC to move the novel into publication.
+On October 3, 2022, in "The Jaws Obsession" Episode 41, titled "Permission Granted!", Ryan revealed that he was granted permission by Benchley IP, LLC to move the novel into publication.

 On February 24, 2023, Ryan revealed via Instagram that "The Book of Quint" is represented by William Pettit Literary Agency.

 To share with you, prove to you, convince you, or remind you, that JAWS is the greatest movie of all time.